winterwindwang/winterwindwang.github.io/_posts/paper/2021-10-24-uap-suvery.md

 [11]: Zhang, C., Benz, P., Karjauv, A., & Kweon, I. S. (2021).
 Data-Free Universal Adversarial Perturbation and Black-Box Attack.
 In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 7868-7877).

+[12]: Zhang, Chaoning, et al. "Understanding adversarial examples from the mutual influence of images and perturbations." *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*.
+2020.

+[12]: